 What did you do for graduation/post graduation?

 I did my Bachelors in Architecture at School of Architecture, Anna university, Chennai.
 I practiced architecture for 3 years, but after a point, I felt there was more to learn and my interest was more in the Digital Technologies in Design.
-So I went on to pursue my Masters at Städelschule Architecture Class, Germany.
+So I went on to pursue my Masters in Advanced Architectural Design at Städelschule Architecture Class, Germany.
 It was a small school with just 16 students from 12 different countries.
 My perspective towards life changed after my experiences and travel in Europe.

 What were the drivers that made you choose such an offbeat, unconventional and cool career?